Jujedie/PlanetGenerator/README.md

 of the planet for example :
  - 1 : elevation map
  - 2 : biome map
- - 3 : terrain map
+ - 3 : temperature map
- - 4 : glaciers map
+ - 4 : water map
- - 5 : temperature map
+ - 5 : geopolitical map

 The user can also make a geopolitical map with tool allowing him to give certain border to the planet, actually only colors